Font Info panel»

 The Typographic style name (TSN or just “Style”) is the name under which a certain font within a family appears in the font menu of modern applications.
 It is sometimes called “Preferred style name”.

-To automatically build the Typographic style name from design parameters, click on the Auto button next to the Style field.
+To automatically build the Typographic style name from design attributes, click on the Auto button next to the Style field.

-The design parameters of a font or master describe its typographic properties.
+The design attributes of a font or master describe its typographic properties.
 They are declared by the font vendor.
-The three important parameters are: Weight, Width and Slope and are shown in that order in the panel.
-There is also Other for custom parameters.
+The three important attributes are: Weight, Width and Slope and are shown in that order in the panel.
+There is also Other for custom attributes.

 Weight describes the typographic weight (stroke thickness) of a typeface, ranging from Thin to Extra Black, and defaulting to Regular.
 We recommend to set this parameter to a value which truly reflects the typographic weight of each font.
 Alternatively, if a family consists of a single font, you may set the Weight parameter to Regular, and if a family consists of just two weights, you may set the Weight parameter to Regular for the lighter weight, and to Bold for the bolder weight.
 This parameter is additionally expressed using a number — from 100 for Thin to 950 for Extra Black.